xreta/PetShop-Project/README.md

 # PetShop-Project
-This was a colleg project done by me and my teammate for our project in DataBase Management
+A college project for the purpose of DataBase Management System Project